 Alkaline batteries are one of the most widely used primary cell batteries in the world which rely on the chemical reaction between zinc and manganese dioxide to generate electricity.
 They use potassium hydroxide, also known as caustic potash, as the electrolyte.

 Almost 80% of all the batteries produced in the United States are alkaline batteries.
-In Switzerland, this ratio is near 68%, about 60% in the United Kingdom with an EU average of 47%.
+In Switzerland, this ratio is near 68%, and about 60% in the United Kingdom and 47% in the EU.
 Annually, more than 10 billion units of alkaline batteries are produced worldwide (2010 data).

 Unlike primary batteries, secondary batteries are rechargeable and can be used after numerous discharges.
 Technically, secondary batteries are those whose electrochemical reaction can be reversed.
 There are more than two dozen secondary cells, but we have included only the most popular ones.

 Voltage: 2.1 V nominal